pereznetworks/TD-Project9/project9-gallery-app/README.md

             Since I dont use flickr's methods that require a sign-on...

-            so this project does NOT implement OATH.
+            this project does NOT implement OATH.

 [To read about, learn how your Flickr app should use OATH follow this link](https://www.flickr.com/services/api/auth.oauth.html)